Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Exposure curves and their resulting densities

 \begin{cor} Let $G:[0,1] \rightarrow \mathbb{R}$ be an exposure curve, the random variable $Z$ that has an absolutely continuous density on $[0,1)$ given by

 with fixed point mass $q\in (0,1)$ in 1 has expected value

 \end{cor}

 Note that the transformation achieved in Corollary \ref{General f_q} can also be obtained using Lemma \ref{Mixture distributions}.
-Indeed, let us consider the function
+Indeed, let us consider the exposure curve

 for $z \in [0,1]$, $w \in [0,1]$, and where $G$ is an exposure curve.
-Then, the function $\tilde{G}$ is an exposure curve.
-Using Theorem \ref{Exposure curves properties}, if we denote by $F$ the distribution function obtained from the exposure curve $G$, by $f$ the absolutely continuous density on $[0,1)$ and by $p$ the point mass in~1, we can characterize the distribution function $\tilde{F}$, the absolutely continuous density on $[0,1)$ $\tilde{f}$, and the point mass $\tilde{p}$ obtained from the exposure curve $\tilde{G}$ using
+Using Theorem \ref{Exposure curves properties}, if we denote by $F$ the distribution function obtained from the exposure curve $G$, by $f$ the absolutely continuous density on $[0,1)$ and by $p$ the point mass in~1, we can characterize the distribution function $\tilde{F}$, the absolutely continuous density on $[0,1)$ $\tilde{f}$, and the point mass $\tilde{p}$ obtained from the exposure curve $\tilde{G}$, respectively, using

 for $z \in [0,1]$,

 for $z \in [0,1)$, and